Does Coconut Oil Kill Fleas in Dogs?

 - An alternative way to the simple application by your palms is in the form of a spray.
 It is made by a DIY method that indicates taking two tablespoons of coconut oil and mixing it with 30 ml of lukewarm water in a spray bottle.
 The water’s warmth will melt the coconut oil and mix with it thoroughly, which helps the even spreading of coconut oil on the dog’s skin when it is sprayed.

-- The third and last way to treat your dog from fleas with coconut oil is the oral route.
+- Another way to treat your dog with fleas with coconut oil is the oral route.
 You can mix coconut oil in your pup’s feed or make your dog have it.
 The recommended dosage is one tablespoon per 20 lbs of body weight of the dog twice daily.
 Weigh your fur baby, calculate the dose and give it to him by mixing it in its feed.

 - You can also give your pet an oil bath using coconut oil while bathing it.
 This helps in removing fleas from your pet’s skin and also improves your pet’s coat health.